jerickjoe111/launch-school/RB130/01_blocks/unit_map.md

 The `LocalJumpError` exception:

 It is raised when the method includes a `yield` and expects a block that was not provided in the method invocation.
-This error can be avoided wrapping the `yield` call in a conditional, taking leverage of the `Kernel#block_given?` method.
+This error can be avoided wrapping the `yield` call in a conditional, making use of the `Kernel#block_given?` method.
+This provides the flexibility for a method to work with and without a block.

+We can define block parameters in the block we provide to the method (between `|` after `{` or `do`).
+Within the block, the parameter will be a **block local variable**, a special type of local variable whose scope is limited to the block.
+If we name a block parameter like a variable in scope when the block is defined, that outer variable will be _shadowed_ by the parameter of the same name, and we won't be able to access that outer variable from within the block.

+`yield` accepts an argument list that will be passed to the block, in which the block parameters will be assigned to the arguments passed in from the method, so they can work as block local variables within the block.
+These arguments can be mutated permanently by a _destructive_ method inside the block like another method.

+`yield` returns the return value of the block it yields to, which which will be its last evaluated expression.

 ### c.
 Arity

+**Arity** refers to the rule regarding the number of arguments that you must pass a block, `proc` or `lambda`.

+In Ruby, blocks and `procs` have **lenient arity**, so that Ruby doesn't raise an exception when less or more arguments are passed to the block than the number of block parameters.

+Methods and `lambdas` have **strict arity**, which means that the same number of arguments have to be passed to them as the number of parameters the method or `lambda` defines.

+If the method or block allows any kind of optional arguments, the arity rules do not apply to those arguments.

 ### d.
 When and why use blocks in your own methods

+Two main use cases for using blocks in your own methods are:

+1. To defer some implementation code to method invocation decision.

+2. Methods that need to perform some 'before' and 'after' operations (_sandwich code_)

 ### e.
 Using closures